smdaa/smdaa.github.io/content/post/fft.md

 = \frac{1}{N} \|X\|^2
 $$

 In other words, representing a signal in the frequency domain preserves its total energy, up to a factor of $1/N$.
+This result is known as Parseval's theorem.

 ## Why complex exponentials?

 We've seen that the DFT projects signals onto a basis of complex exponentials.
 But why these particular functions?
 After all, many orthogonal bases exist: wavelets, polynomials, or other function families could mathematically represent signals just as well.

-Complex exponentials are special for two reasons: one physical, one computational.
+Complex exponentials are special for two reasons: one physical, one algebraic.

 Physically, many natural phenomena are inherently oscillatory.
 Sound waves, electromagnetic radiation, and mechanical vibrations are all naturally described by sinusoids.
 When we decompose a signal into frequency components, we're often uncovering the actual physical processes that generated it.